 - The quality of the court being sought by the Chinese party or of the court most likely to hear the case.

-In those instances in which our China contract lawyers write arbitration in China clauses for our clients, we typically push for the following:
+In those instances in which our China contract lawyers write China arbitration clauses, we typically push for the following:

 1. A CIETAC (China International and Economic Trade Arbitration Commission) or BAC (Beijing Arbitration Commission) arbitration.
-These are the two most highly regarded and internationalized of China’s arbitration commissions.
-The Chinese companies virtually never fight us on this point.
+These are the two most highly regarded and international of China’s arbitration commissions.
+The Chinese companies virtually never fight on this.

-2. That the arbitration take place in Beijing or Shanghai.
+2. The arbitration take place in Beijing or Shanghai.
 These two cities generally have the most experienced arbitration commissions and arbitrators.
-The Chinese companies often fight us on this point, but usually not very hard.
+The Chinese companies often fight on this point, but usually not very hard.

-3. That the arbitration be conducted in English.
-Note that if you do not specify a language other than Chinese, it will be in Chinese.
+3. The arbitration be in English.
+If your contract does not specify a language other than Chinese, the arbitration will be in Chinese.
 The Chinese companies often fight us on this point and sometimes they fight very hard on this point.
 Sometimes it is a deal breaker, but most of the time it isn’t.

-4. That at least one of the arbitrators not be a Chinese national.
-Surprisingly, we usually do not get all that much resistance to this from the Chinese counter-party.
+4. At least one of the arbitrators not be a Chinese national.
+Surprisingly, we usually do not get all that much resistance to this from the Chinese company.

-There are all sorts of other issues that can come into play when writing a China arbitration clause, but if you are at least sure to cover the above four, you likely will be giving yourself at least a fighting chance.
+There are other issues that come into play when writing a China arbitration clause, but if you are cover the above four, you likely will be giving yourself a fighting chance.